reggordon/globalpayments-api/README.md

 **Important:** The merchant ID that works for HPP may not work for API.
 These are separate systems.

 ### Server won't start
-- Ensure `config.json` exists and contains valid JSON
+- Ensure `.env` file exists and contains all required variables
-- Check that port 3001 is not already in use
+- Check that port 3001 (or your PORT value) is not already in use
-- Verify all dependencies are installed
+- Verify all dependencies are installed (`npm install`)
+- Check for typos in environment variable names

 ### Signature verification fails
 - Verify your shared secret is correct